vincent-hanlon/InvertypeR/README.md

 install.packages("devtools")
 devtools::install_github("vincent-hanlon/InvertypeR")
 ```

+I find that pak generally works more smoothly than devtools, but unlike devtools it does (June 2023) require that any GitHub credentials you have be currently valid.
+If pak gives you the error `Bad GitHub credentials` then either update your GitHub personal access token (or equivalent), or use devtools.

 Once everything is installed and the various inputs are assembled, running InvertypeR is straightforward.
 The function `invertyper_pipeline()` will create composite files for an individual, attempt to discover putative inversions using [BreakpointR](https://bioconductor.org/packages/release/bioc/html/breakpointR.html) and the genotype them if desired, and of course genotype a user-provide list of putative inversions as well.
 It can also save the composite files as .RData files and write any inversions it finds to UCSC Genome Browser files along with the relevant Strand-seq reads.